Iceland Airwaves 2018 – From Yin to Yang

 Bríet at the Reykjavík Art Museum.
 Photo by Jimson Carr

 Bríet is the new star-to-be in the Icelandic music scene.
 I caught her at the Reykjavík Art Museum early on Thursday night.
 Schedulers might have picked a better venue and time for the young artist, but Bríet did her best to grip the crowd with her – even starting an impromptu drinking game which a few parties took part in.
 Still, a really solid outing for the newcomer.
 She’s someone we’ll see on stage for years to come.
 Shout out to the DJs as well.
 One was lively while the other didn’t move a single muscle during the set.
 Elli Grill at Hard Rock Café was a sight to behold.
-Going through his acid trap repertoire.
-Wearing a hospital gown, with gigantic gold earrings and singing “Enginn eins og ég” (No one’s like me), he put on a show which few others in Iceland can.
-Everyone in the building who was seeing him for the first time knew what was up.
+Going through his acid trap repertoire, wearing a hospital gown, with gigantic gold earrings and singing “Enginn eins og ég” (No one’s like me), he put on a show which few others in Iceland can.
+Everyone in the building who wasn’t seeing him for the first time knew what was up.
 Just Elli Grill things.

 Tommy Black at the Reykjavík Art Museum was… interesting.
 Backed by surreal and hellish visuals, and a DJ with a haircut like an elf from Lord of the Rings, his set had a weird vibe.
 But you get the feeling that’s exactly how Tommy would have liked it.
-The bass was unreal in the show, and the crowd went off when the show went off after a long intro.
+The bass was unreal in the show, and the crowd went off when the show went full blast after a long intro.
 Tommy even managed to create his own mosh pit, kind of out of nowhere.

 Yin and yang